titu1994/Neural-Style-Transfer/README.md

 ## Masked Style Transfer
 Supplying an additional binary mask for each style, we can apply the style to a selected region and preserve the content in other regions.We can also use multiple masks to apply 2 different styles in 2 different regions of the same content image.

-The below "The Starry Night" as the style image.
+"The Starry Night" is used as the style image in the below images.
 The mask tries to preserve the woman's shape and color, while applying the style to all other regions.
 Results are very good, as "The Starry Night" has a tendency to overpower the content shape and color. <br>
 <img src="https://github.com/titu1994/Neural-Style-Transfer/blob/master/images/inputs/content/Dawn%20Sky.jpg?raw=true" height=300 width=50%> <img src="https://raw.githubusercontent.com/titu1994/Neural_Style_Transfer/master/images/inputs/style/starry_night.jpg" height=300 width=49%>

 <img src="https://github.com/titu1994/Neural-Style-Transfer/blob/master/images/inputs/mask/Dawn-Sky-Mask.jpg?raw=true" height=300 width=50%> <img src="https://github.com/titu1994/Neural-Style-Transfer/blob/master/images/output/Dawn_Sky_masked.jpg?raw=true" height=300 width=49%>